 Residential Life Policies

-General housing policies and regulations described below are established by the Student Life department and the Office of Student Engagement.
-Students are expected to familiarize themselves with the policies and rules concerning their conduct in the residence halls.
-Acceptance of space in College housing constitutes your knowledge of, willingness and agreement to abide by these housing policies.
+Acceptance of space in College housing constitutes a knowledge of, willingness, and agreement to abide by these housing policies.
 Living in College housing is a privilege and not a right.
 The Student Life department and/or Office of Student Engagement may, at any time and at its own discretion, withdraw this privilege due to behavior, which does not rise to the standards outlined below.
-Students who lose their housing privileges are not typically entitled to a refund of their housing and food charges for the remaining weeks of the semester.
+Students who lose their housing privileges are not typically entitled to a refund of their room and board charges for the remaining weeks of the semester.

 Housing Eligibility

-Eligibility for College housing is contingent upon full-time enrollment status, an up-to-date College student account, and on-time participation in the room selection process.
-To reside in College housing, students must be in good financial and behavioral standing with the College, and must satisfy any outstanding fees owed to the College prior to move-in day.
+Eligibility for College housing is contingent upon full-time enrollment status and on-time participation in the room selection process.
+To reside in College housing, students must be in good financial standing with the College, and must satisfy any outstanding fees owed to the College prior to move-in day.
 Students with outstanding balances will not be able to move into their residence hall rooms or collect their keys until the matter is resolved.

 Students are eligible for eight (8) terms of College housing, including terms spent on study abroad.
 Students may request housing after their eighth (8th) semester but it is subject to limited availability.
 Students taking part in a ninth (9th) semester teacher certification program are not eligible for College housing.